-E4TheFuture coordinates and supports development of the National Standard Practice Manual.
+E4TheFuture supports the National Standard Practice Manual and related resources.

-The National Standard Practice Manual is a product of the National Energy Screening Project (NESP), a multi-year project guided by an Advisory Committee and coordinated and funded by E4TheFuture with additional support from the U.S. DOE in 2020.
+The National Standard Practice Manual is a product of the National Energy Screening Project (NESP), a multi-year project guided by an Advisory Committee and coordinated and funded primarily by E4TheFuture.
+A focus on energy equity has emerged, as jurisdictions increasingly center equity in their distributed energy resource (DER) programs, affirming the importance of equity in decision-making tools and understanding how BCAs (benefit-cost analyses) address equity.

 The NSPM provides a comprehensive framework for cost-effectiveness assessment of DERs.
 The manual provides a set of policy-neutral, non-biased, and economically-sound principles, concepts, and methodologies to support single- and multi-DER benefit-cost analysis (BCA) for: energy efficiency (EE), demand response (DR), distributed generation (DG), distributed storage (DS), and (building and vehicle) electrification.
-The manual is intended for use by jurisdictions to help inform which resources to acquire to meet the jurisdiction’s specific policy goals and objectives.
+It is used by jurisdictions to help inform which resources to acquire to meet their specific policy goals and objectives.

 The NESP also develops a range of supporting materials on the NSPM, including case studies and template tools as well as the Database of Screening Practices (DSP) which provides a comparison of current cost-effectiveness practices across the United States.